Debitum Review 2024: Up to 15% on Regulated P2P Platform!

 ✅ What is Debitum?

-Debitum (formerly Debitum Network) is a Latvian P2P marketplace, launched in September 2018, where retail investors can invest in business loans from SMEs, earning returns of 8% to 10% on average.
-Technically, Debitum is therefore not a P2P but a P2B (peer-to-business) platform.
+Debitum Investments (formerly Debitum Network) is a Latvian P2P marketplace, launched in September 2018, where investors can fund business loans from SMEs and earn a return of up to 15%.

 ✅ Who owns Debitum?

 The P2P platform is operated by the company “SIA DN Operator”.
-This company is in turn controlled by three different shareholders.
-The owners are ZIdea (60.7%), Amplo (30.3%) and SIA WIN WIN INVESTMENTS (9%).
+This company is in turn controlled by two shareholders.
+The owners are the company “ZIdea” with 67% and the company “Amplo” with 33%.

 ✅ Does Debitum offer an Auto Invest feature?